 Legal Texas Sports Betting and Mobile Betting Apps (Android, iPhone): None.
 You can play with DFS apps though.

-Expected Texas mobile betting apps: FanDuel, DraftKings, MGM, BetAmerica, TVG, William Hill
+Expected Texas mobile betting apps in 2021: FanDuel, DraftKings, MGM, BetAmerica, TVG, William Hill

 Betting markets/leagues/events via TX online betting app: None currently offered.
 Expected soccer, football, baseball, boxing, NASCAR, Tennis and more.